-Tips to Help You Make Your Own Decision
+Making Your Own Decision

 - Draw up a mock business plan for the company under your management.
 The act of writing your vision will clarify your thinking and help you decide if you’re excited about the prospect of building on your family’s success—or if it feels like a burden you’d rather not take on.

-- Create a five-year succession plan with the outgoing owners.
+Create a five-year succession plan with the outgoing owners.
 This will allow you to work alongside your family to learn the business, make some small changes of your own and establish trust with employees, suppliers and clients.
 Plus, your family will adjust to the idea of taking a less hands-on leadership role, which will help with their transition to retirement.

 For larger businesses, shadow key employees to truly understand all aspects of the operation.
 That will include managers, but also front-line staff, too.
 At FreshBooks, all employees spend a week in customer support to understand customers’ pain points and the product better.
 You may make fresh discoveries that allow you to lead in a more informed way.

 You’re not starting your own business—you’re carrying on the legacy of someone else’s vision.
 That doesn’t mean that you can’t make it your own in time, but it’s important to be respectful of the original business’ integrity.
 Consider building on established success rather than taking a sharp turn in another direction, at least at the outset.

 Talk openly with current employees about how to maintain the company culture.
 Whether you’re a familiar fixture in the workplace or not, employees will naturally be concerned and curious about the changes your leadership will bring to their job.
 Even if you have plans for huge changes, take it slow and introduce it in waves, not all at once.
 Staff need time to adjust and transfer their loyalty to you.

 On the flip side, consider how you might make the family business your own.
 For example: